HNS Convention: Compensation

 The HNS convention establishes a two-tier system for compensation in the event of accidents at sea involving hazardous and noxious substances.
 Tier one will be covered by the ship owner's compulsory insurance.
-The ship owner will be able to limit his financial liability to an amount between 10 million and 100 million SDR (Special Drawing Rights is the International Monetary Fund's currency), which is approximately between USD 15 million to USD 150 million.
+The ship owner will be able to limit his financial liability to an amount between 10 million and 100 million SDR (Special Drawing Rights is the International Monetary Fund's currency), which is approximately between US$15 million to US$150 million.
 The amount depends on the gross tonnage of the ship involved in the incident.
-If damage is caused by packaged HNS, the maximum liability for the ship owner is 115 million SDR, about USD 175 million.
+If damage is caused by packaged HNS, the maximum liability for the ship owner is 115 million SDR, about US$175 million.

 In cases where the insurance is insufficient, a second tier of compensation will be paid from the HNS fund.
-The second tier of compensation will be up to a maximum of 250 million SDR, about USD 380 million.
+The second tier of compensation will be up to a maximum of 250 million SDR, about US$380 million.
 This includes any amount paid by the ship owner and his insurer.
 Companies that import hazardous and noxious substances in member states of the convention will be required to contribute to this fund.
 Contributions will be based on the amount of substances companies receive each year.